-Using the ratings determined for each major category, Student Outcomes Related Indicators and Teacher Practice-Related Indicators, follow the respective column and row to the center of the matrix.
+Using the ratings determined for each major category; Student Outcomes Related Indicators and Teacher Practice-Related Indicators, follow the respective column and row to the center of the matrix.
 The point of intersection indicates the summative rating.
-For the example provided, the Teacher Practice Related Indicators rating is Proficient and the Student Outcomes Related Indicators rating is Proficient.
-The summative rating is therefore proficient.
-If the two major categories are highly discrepant (e.g., a rating of Exemplary for Teacher Practice and a rating of Below Standard for Student Outcomes), then the evaluator should examine the data and gather additional information in order to determine a summative rating.
+For the example provided, the Teacher Practice Related Indicators rating is effective and the Student Outcomes Related Indicators rating is effective.
+The summative rating is therefore effective.
+If the two major categories are highly discrepant (e.g., a rating of exemplary for Teacher Practice and a rating of below standard for Student Outcomes), then the evaluator should examine the data and gather additional information in order to determine a summative rating.

-Teacher Practice Related Indicators Rating iting 4 3 2 1 4 Rate Exemplary Rate Exemplary Rate Proficient Gather further information Student Outcomes 3 Rate Exemplary Rate Proficient Rate Proficient Rate Developing Related Indicators Rating 2 Rate Proficient Rate Proficient Rate Developing Rate Developing 1 Gather further information Rate Developing Rate Developing Rate Below Standard
+Teacher Practice Related Indicators Rating 4 3 2 1 4 Rate Exemplary Rate Exemplary Rate Effective Gather further information Student Outcomes 3 Rate Exemplary Rate Effective Rate Effective Rate Developing Related Indicators Rating 2 Rate Effective Rate Effective Rate Developing Rate Developing 1 Gather further information Rate Developing Rate Developing Rate Below Standard